fvaleri/strimzi-debugging/sessions/002/README.md

 A TLS certificate contains the public key along with the ownership data and expiration date.
 A self-signed certificate (Issuer == Subject) is secure enough, but only if it is trusted upfront by the application.
-It is also possible to create a wildcard certificate (e.g. `commonName=*.example.com`), that can be used by all applications running in a specific subdomain (e.g. an OpenShift cluster).
+It is also possible to create a wildcard certificate (e.g. `commonName=*.example.com`), that can be used by all applications running in a specific subdomain.
 Cipher suites contain algorithms for key exchange, encryption and authentication.

 A public key infrastructure (PKI) is an arrangement that binds public keys with respective identities, such as organizations, people, or applications.